iababio/iababio/README.md

 - 👋 Hi, I’m @melch-inno
 - 👀 I’m interested in [ Nodejs and Python ] || Ai and Game dev
 - 🌱 I’m currently Working, Learning and collaborating
-- 💞️ I’m working on Unreal Game || Ai apps
+- 💞️ I’m working on Ai apps || Games on my free time
 - 📫 How to reach me https://iababio.com

 <!---